How Old Does a Kid Have to Be to Stay Home Alone?

 • Does your child follow rules without constant reminders?

-• Are they able to stay calm and think clearly in stressful situations?
+• Are they able to remain calm and think clearly in stressful situations?

 • Can they handle basic responsibilities like locking doors and managing their time?